 Can activities that take place outside the country of registration support a charge of infringement or dilution?

 Commercial and industrial activities that could trigger an infringement action must take place within Mexican territory.
 Commercial or industrial activities that take place outside Mexico cannot constitute an infringement of a Mexican trademark registration.

-To be able to enforce border mechanisms against unauthorized goods, they would have to enter Mexican territory.
-In accordance with Mexico’s customs law, goods are considered to be within Mexican territory once the importation procedures have begun in the corresponding custom, not when they have arrived at a certain port; in other words, once a person or a company claims them as their own and complies with all the requisites stated by the Mexican custom
+To be able to enforce border mechanisms against unauthorised goods, they would have to enter Mexican territory.
+In accordance with Mexico’s customs law, goods are considered to be within Mexican territory once the importation procedures have begun in the corresponding custom, not when they have arrived at a certain port; in other words, once a person or a company claims them as their own and complies with all the requisites stated by the Mexican custom law.

 In accordance with article 192bis of the LIP, the plaintiff in an infringement action is entitled to request from the defendant all the documentation necessary to help to prove the infringement that should be in the defendant’s possession.
 The plaintiff must request from the IMPI the issuance of an order addressed to the defendant requesting this documentation, pointing out exactly what documents he or she is pursuing and the importance and relevance of them to the prosecution of the infringement case.

 This provision is rarely used in Mexican practice.
 However, it can be used, and the IMPI should issue an order, granting 15 working days to the defendant to submit the documentation.
 The IMPI must warrant the safe deposit and protect any confidential information that the documentation requested may contain.

 What is the typical time frame for an infringement or dilution, or related action, at the preliminary injunction and trial levels, and on appeal?

 An infringement action before the IMPI could take between approximately eight and 12 months.
 The prosecution of an appeal before the FCTAA could take between 12 and 18 months.
 An appeal before a federal circuit court could take eight months at the most.